Wayne's life was turned upside down by a major injury

 Taking a chance

-After getting in touch with Futures about something entirely different, Wayne was introduced to Futures Gateways who offered him the chance to gain some much needed experience.
+After getting in touch with Futures about something entirely different, Wayne was introduced to our employment advice service and the team offered him the chance to gain some much needed experience.

 “I was talking to a neighbourhoods officer from Futures and I told her what I was doing and they said they might be able to get me in and get some work experience.”